wakatime/xcode-wakatime/README.md

 Xcode plugin to quantify your coding using https://wakatime.com/.

 Note: Xcode 8 disables all plugins including WakaTime.
-Use [unsign](https://github.com/steakknife/unsign) to re-enable plugins in Xcode 8.
+Use [this app](https://s3-us-west-1.amazonaws.com/wakatime/MakeXcodeGr8Again.app.zip) to re-enable plugins in Xcode 8.

 Installation